-There are so many online tools, and WordPress plugins are available for compressing images, reducing the file size without losing quality.
+Many online tools and WordPress plugins are available for compressing images, reducing the file size without losing quality.

 I am a massive fan of the ShortPixel WordPress plugin.
 It is a freemium service.
 Once you got registered on their website, you will get an API key.
 With the API key, you can optimize the images on your blog.

-The original images which you got added to the blog post will be converted to the new optimized ones!
-No manual work needed.
+The original images you added to the blog post will be converted to the new optimized ones!
+So no manual work is needed.

 Compressing images will also save your disk space usage and bandwidth.